ON THIS DAY 20 YEARS AGO: The Musician & the Dancer

 "So," I offer, taking a step toward him.
 I tilt my face directly toward his and fix him with a smile beaming certainty of what he's about.
 Most of his bandmates wear wedding rings.
 He does not.
 Neither do I.

-His mouth cracks in a big grin and his gaze lowers even further.
+His mouth cracks in a big grin and his gaze drops even further.
 "So, do you ever drink coffee?"

 His mouth hangs open as he wrangles together a whole new set of words from the ones he'd planned on saying.